akulwrites/akulwrites/README.md

 - 👋 Hi, I’m @akulwrites
-- 👀 I’m interested in Frontend development and Java software development
+- 👀 I’m interested in Full-Stack development and Java software development
-- 🌱 I’m currently learning frontend development
+- 🌱 I’m currently learning frontend development and backend development using MERN, PERN stack.
 - 💞️ I’m looking to collaborate on innovative ideas
 - 📫 How to reach me - mail me on akulwritess@gmail.com